tobi-wan-kenobi/timewarp/README.md

 # Important restrictions
 * Only EBS volumes are snapshotted
+* The instance still has to exist (i.e. recovering a deleted instance is not possible using this tool)
+* Completely untested alpha software

 # Example usage
 Here are some examples for a three-volume instance: